SmartHanzi/1-smarthanzi-get-started/README.md

 # smarthanzi-start-here

-The "smarthanzi-xyz" repositories are for SmartHanzi and DDB Access: different audiences but widely shared source code.
+The "smarthanzi-xyz" repositories are for SmartHanzi and DDB Access.
+These applications have different audiences but share a large part of the source code.
 SmartHanzi for Kanjis is also included.

 1-smarthanzi-start-here: START HERE!